Cannistra94/PetPredict/README.md

 -Intermediate outputs will be written in 'output.txt' to provide confirmation of succesfull operations -Cross-Validated results (according to number of K inserted as input) such as Accuracy, Specificity, Sensitivity, Precision, F1, ROC AUC
 -ROC curve plots for the best model
--Radiomics features importnce analysis provides insights into the most informative features for the prediction.
+-Radiomics features importance analysis provides insights into the most informative features for the prediction.

 If you've already done the preprocessing and you wish to try different ML models, the script run_analysis_ML_models.py will run the Machine Learning analysis direclty, taking same arguments as in the original script (run_analysis.py).